MrL0ck/ld-amxmodx/README.md

 ## About Lambda Decay

-The [Lambda Decay](https://www.lambdadecay.com) platform combines an open-sourced engine [Xash3D](https://github.com/FWGS/xash3d-fwgs) with [Emscripten](https://github.com/emscripten-core/emscripten) to showcase a possibility of playing online from the comfort of your browser.
+The [Lambda Decay](https://www.lambdadecay.com) platform wants to showcase a possibility of playing online from the comfort of your browser.
 It means that you can enjoy multiplayer games on any device without an actual need to install them.

 ## Useful Links